Woman says police fatally shot her husband without warning

 The Ohio Bureau of Criminal Investigation is investigating and all evidence including body camera images and firearms has been turned over to the agency.
 The officer involved has been placed on administrative duty, which is standard procedure in shootings involving police, and his name has not been released.

-No officers were injured in the incident.
+No officers were injured.